bonnom/Micro-manager-Arduino/README.md

 Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

 ## Advantages of 32 Bit-boards
+* Much faster, because of higher clock speed and more is done per clockcycle.
 * Baudrate increased to 500 000, nearly 9 times the transferspeed between Arduino and Micro-Manager (there are some exceptions).
+This can be even increased to 2 000 000, with micro-manager 2
-* Some 32-bit Arduinos have a buildin DAC.
-This is only 3.3V out, amplification might be needed.
+* Most 32-bit Arduinos have a buildin DAC (max 3.3V output)
-* Easier to change preferred pins
+* Higher PWM frequencies and PWM bitresolutions

 ## Working Arduino boards:
 * ESP32